TrueLearn Data Lab: The Best Way to Use Question Banks

 How should I take questions?
 What type of questions should I take?
 What testing mode should I use?
 These are common questions we receive from students, residents and physicians looking to get that edge for their next in-training, certification or MOC (maintenance of certification) exam.
-Let’s dive into the data we have gathered to discover what works best.
+Let’s dive into the data we have gathered to discover what our high performers have determined is the best way to use question banks.

 1. Timed Mode